Skip to Main Content

 The immediate neighbourhood context matters for calibrating expectations.
 Saint-Gilles runs a wide range at the €€ price point: ANJU works Korean contemporary in the same tier, while iOda operates as a dedicated vegetarian address.
 Dolce Amaro covers Italian.
 At the step above, La Buvette anchors the €€€ modern cuisine end of the spectrum.
 Flamme's position is therefore not as an outlier but as the neighbourhood's clearest argument for fire-led country cooking as a format that can sustain Michelin recognition at an accessible price point.

 By comparison with Belgium's starred tier, addresses like Hof van Cleve in Kruishoutem, Boury in Roeselare, Zilte in Antwerp, Bartholomeus in Heist, and Willem Hiele in Oudenburg operate with different ambition levels and price structures.
 In Brussels proper, Bozar Restaurant occupies a different register entirely.
 Flamme is not competing in that tier and is not trying to.
-Its peer set is the neighbourhood bistro that earns recognition through tightness of concept and consistency of execution, and by that measure the 2025 Michelin Plate is a signal worth taking seriously.
+Its comparable set is the neighbourhood bistro that earns recognition through tightness of concept and consistency of execution, and by that measure the 2025 Michelin Plate is a signal worth taking seriously.

 The country cooking tradition that Flamme draws on has parallels elsewhere in Europe: 21.9 in Piobesi d'Alba and Andrea Monesi at Locanda di Orta in Orta San Giulio both work within similarly direct, produce-led frameworks, though the Italian expression of the idiom carries different ingredient logic than what a Brussels kitchen applies.